 I wanted a lot of sandbags, and did not want to spend any money, so I used paper (bank statements, good paper) fed through a shredder and torn into 2 - 2.5 inch lengths.
 Roll each of these into a fairly tight roll.
 When you have a suitable pile it is probably worth taking each one and wiping the end on a Pritt Stick so the end is glued to the roll and will not open out later in the process.

 Once you have the required number of rolled tubes you run some PVA long where you want them to go, pick each one up and squeeze it between finger and thumb to flatten it before placing it on the line.
-Keep the ends in line as these do not look very good.
+Keep the ends in line as these do not look very good but the ability to follow the curve of the land makes for a more interesting scene..
 Once you have built up the required number of layers set aside to dry.

 The consistent size makes up for the lack of detail, even if a few have telescoped out a bit.
-They can be laid to follow the line of the terrain, I used quite a few to beef up the entrances to bunkers as well as making up some machine gun positions for use at check points and near bridges.
-This may sound tedious, and it is a bit, but I made all I needed and more during a one hour documentary on the TV.
+They can be laid to follow the line of the terrain, I used quite a few to beef up the entrances to bunkers and provide protection for forward stores dumps as well as making up some machine gun positions for use at check points and near bridges.
+This may sound tedious, and it is a bit, but I rolled all the sandbags I needed and more during a one hour documentary on the TV.